-Financial assets consist of cash and cash equivalents and other assets.
+Financial assets consist of bank balances and cash and receivables and other assets.
 Financial liabilities consist of amounts due to financial institutions, security deposits, and other liabilities.

 The fair values of financial instruments are not materially different from their carrying values.